aioz-ai/air-blogs-cms/guides/computer-vision/video-category_part_6.md

 train()
 ```

-Hopefully with the last video classification series, you can understand and have the most overview about this task so that you can develop with bolder ideas.
+Hopefully with the video classification series, you can understand and have the most overview about this task so that you can develop with bolder ideas.